The 10 Best Natural Sleep Aids

 According to Rise Science, an app and tracker for improving sleep, melatonin has effectively helped treat sleep disorders like insomnia.
 However, it’s meant to be used as a short-term treatment in low dosages.

 Experts typically recommend taking somewhere between .3 to 5 mg to help regulate your sleep/wake cycle and improve insomnia.
 The amount that works best for you will vary by individual, so make sure to work with a medical professional to find the right dosage.
+(Find out if melatonin spray can help you sleep.)

 And while melatonin is generally thought to be safe for short-term use, know that some side effects can occur, including headache, dizziness, drowsiness, and nausea.
 What's more, too much melatonin can cause vivid dreams.
 (Here's what you need to know about OTC sleep aids.)